2magpies/ga-seir-project-1/README.md

 ### Technologies Used

+Project management and planning were managed using Trello.
+Design included putting pencil to paper, and then, Adobe XD.
-HTML, CSS, Javascript
+The app is coded entirely in HTML, CSS, and Javascript.

 ### How to Play

-Open this link in your browser: https://2magpies.github.io/ga-seir-project-1/
+1. Open this link in your browser: https://2magpies.github.io/ga-seir-project-1/
-Click the **Let's Play** button.
+2. Click the **Let's Play** button.
-Choose the answer you think is correct.
+3. Choose the answer you think is correct.
    If you answer correctly, you score a Rip.
 If you answer incorrectly, you score a Wipeout.
 Correct answers are provided so you learn along the way.

-#####Surfer Lingo
+##### Surfer Lingo

 Definitions provided by https://www.surfertoday.com/surfing/the-glossary-of-surfing-terms Rip - to surf very well
 Wipeout - an unexpected fall off a surfboard while surfing a wave, or surf accident